junxit/us-congress-bills-117/metadata.md

 - 2021-10-19 — Introduced in House
 - 2021-10-19 — Introduced in House
 - 2021-10-19 — Referred to the House Committee on Homeland Security.
+- 2021-10-20 — Referred to the Subcommittee on Emergency Preparedness, Response, and Recovery.
+- 2021-10-26 — Committee Consideration and Mark-up Session Held.
+- 2021-10-26 — Ordered to be Reported by Voice Vote.
+- 2021-10-26 — Subcommittee on Emergency Preparedness, Response, and Recovery Discharged.
+- 2022-02-01 — Placed on the Union Calendar, Calendar No. 173.
+- 2022-02-01 — Reported by the Committee on Homeland Security.
+H. Rept.
+117-240.
+- 2022-02-01 — Reported by the Committee on Homeland Security.
+H. Rept.
+117-240.